 Tennessee’s progressive, proactive approach to the growing cyber threat underscores the need for skilled master’s-prepared cybersecurity analysts who can identify network vulnerabilities, recognize potential threats, and, in response, design airtight networks that keep malicious threats at bay to protect the integrity of critical cyber infrastructures.

 Earning a Master’s Degree or Post-Bachelor’s Certificate in Cybersecurity in Tennessee

-Through rigorous coursework and practical applications, graduates of master’s programs in cybersecurity will be prepared to protect the integrity of cybernetworks serving small businesses, large corporations, and government agencies alike.
-Graduates will be proficient in their ability to architect new systems that are inherently secure, as well as to protect data networks, including web and mobile systems.
+Through rigorous coursework and practical skill-building, graduates of cybersecurity master’s programs prepare themselves to protect the integrity of networks and systems serving small businesses, large corporations, and government agencies.
+Graduates develop proficiency in architecting new systems that are inherently secure, as well as protecting existing data networks, including web and mobile systems.
 Through practical experience with intrusion detection, graduates will develop the ability to analyze data, detect malware, and identify anomalies consistent with a cyber attack.